Summary of Position

 Fighting for Critical Research Funding to Relieve Congestion

-Mark led the effort to secure an additional $15 million for the University Transportation Centers program that supports research collaborations among academic institutions in developing innovative solutions to transportation challenges such as traffic congestion.
+Congressman DeSaulnier led the effort to secure an additional $15 million for the University Transportation Centers (UTC) program, a collaborative program that supports academic research to develop innovative solutions to transportation challenges such as traffic congestion.

 Prioritizing Aviation & Highway Safety

-In response to a series of close call incidents involving airplanes nearly landing on the wrong runway or taxiway as well as a recent increase in runway incidents at airports, Mark called on the U.S. Comptroller General’s office to review FAA’s work in addressing these concerns and is drafting legislation to further enhance safety.
-Mark also joined colleagues in introducing bipartisan legislation to require that large trucks be equipped with underride guards to prevent hundreds of highway fatalities each year.
+In response to a series of close call incidents involving airplanes nearly landing on the wrong runway or taxiway, as well as a recent increase in runway incidents at airports, Congressman DeSaulnier —in collaboration with Captain “Sully” Sullenberger—introduced the Safe Landings Act (H.R.
+4166) to further enhance aviation safety and to ensure our aviation system remains the safest in the world.
+In addition to aviation safety, Congressman DeSaulnier joined colleagues in introducing bipartisan legislation requiring large trucks to be equipped with underride guards to prevent hundreds of highway fatalities each year.

 Promoting New Technologies

-Mark authored the Truck Technology Parity Act (H.R.
-4421), a bipartisan bill to help trucks powered entirely by electric battery technology to compete alongside traditional diesel trucks.
+Congressman DeSaulnier authored the Truck Technology Parity Act (H.R.
+4421), a bipartisan bill to help trucks powered entirely by battery electric technology to compete alongside traditional diesel trucks.
+He also introduced the Clean Corridors Act (H.R.
+2616), directing $3 billion in federal funding over the next decade to construct and install battery electric and hydrogen fuel cell vehicle charging infrastructure.

 For a downloadable copy of Mark's transportation work, click the image below: